Jesús María Sanromá

-Jesús María Sanromá (November 7, 1902 – October 12, 1984) was a Puerto Rican pianist who is one of the 20th century's most accomplished and important pianists.
-In 1932 he gave the first North American performance of Maurice Ravel's Concerto in G under the baton of Serge Koussevitzky, the same day as Sylvan Levin did with the Philadelphia Orchestra.
+Jesús María Sanromá (November 7, 1902 – October 12, 1984) was a Puerto Rican pianist.
+In 1932 he performed in the North American premiere of Maurice Ravel's Piano Concerto in G conducted by Serge Koussevitzky.

 Early years

 Sanromá's father, José María, was born in Barcelona, Spain, and studied at a Jesuit seminary but did not take his final orders to become a priest.
 After graduation from college, he became a political gadfly writing for a newspaper about the Spanish plebiscite.
 They recommended he take a hasty retreat to Puerto Rico with all expenses paid by the Spanish government.
 He settled in the town of Carolina, and later in the town of Fajardo.
 He sent for his girlfriend, María Torra de la Riba, but in 1894 women were not allowed to travel unmarried.
 They were married by proxy before she traveled to be with him.
 They had two sons, Juan Bautista born in Trujillo Alto in 1899 and Jesús María born in Carolina in 1902.
 José María earned a living in Fajardo by publishing a newspaper and teaching.
 Jesús María began playing his father's piano.
 José, realizing his son was talented, said, "If you are going to play the piano, then you shall go to school to study."
 He enrolled him at a music school located in the town of Fajardo to take piano lessons.
 In 1913, at the age of 11, Sanromá made his debut in the Fajardo Municipal Theater.